Radio Televisyen Malaysia controversies: 2019: Airing of Demi Tuhan Aku Bersaksi

 A teaser ad for Malay telemovie, Demi Tuhan Aku Bersaksi received criticism from the public upon it release in July 2019 and accused for "intentionally wanted to badmouthing the tahfiz school" and "elevates a perverse culture through a transgender's life".
 The telemovie was directed by Eyra Rahman and produced by Fadzil Zahari, a younger brother of actor and director Farid Kamil through his company, Prokuya Studios.
 Fadzil, the telemovie's producer denied any accusations over it, claiming that it "is not promoting LGBT", but it "is about a transwoman who find "repentance" in a tahfiz school".
 RTM said that it had defended the telemovie over the issue and assessed that "it is laden with positive message and reflects the reality faced in Malaysian society", while it reveals that the telemovie is "under review".
 As a result, RTM decided to suspend the telemovie from airing for a year despite received screening approval.
 Originally scheduled for 2019 airing, with release date yet to be announced, Demi Tuhan Aku Bersaksi aired on TV1 on 31 October 2020.

 2020s

 2021: Hamas as 'militant' in Mandarin news

 On 11 May 2021, the Mandarin news segment shown on Berita RTM broadcast a report of Israel's airstrike against Palestine, which the news presenter mistakenly labelling Hamas as a 'militants'.
 Following the incident, two RTM Mandarin news editors have been called to give an explanation and have been issued a show-cause letters.
 RTM later issued an apology in its Twitter account over the incident.

 2022: Early broadcast of Maghrib prayers' call in Tawau FM

-In April 2022, Tawau FM, one of RTM's regional radio stations, was criticised for airing the Maghrib call to prayer earlier than the scheduled time during the first day of the Ramadhan fasting month.
+In April 2022, Tawau FM, one of RTM's regional radio stations, was criticised for airing the Maghrib call to prayer earlier than the scheduled time during the first day of the Ramadan fasting month.
 RTM's Sabah branch later apologized over the issue.